Council debate on greening raises more questions than answers

 Not surprisingly, his posts give some fascinating insights into the process.

-The complexity of the CAP 2020 fineprint was demonstrated in one of his recent posts which addressed issues for new entrants that might arise under the Commission’s proposal for the allocation of entitlements under a new direct payments scheme.… Read the rest
+The complexity of the CAP 2020 fineprint was demonstrated in one of his recent posts which addressed issues for new entrants that might arise under the Commission’s proposal for the allocation of entitlements under a new direct payments scheme.
+Written from the Scottish point of view, it illustrates the intricacies of developing legislation to cover all eventualities across all member states.

 European Parliament postpones vote on CAP reforms